AshrafRezk/Cloudastick2025website/SALESFORCE_EXTERNAL_SERVICE_SETUP.md

 Salesforce now requires an **External Service** to be created before you can use HTTP Callouts in Flows.
 Here's how to set it up.

+## ⚠️ IMPORTANT: Deploy First!

+**You MUST deploy the code to Netlify BEFORE configuring Salesforce!**

+The webhook endpoints must exist before Salesforce can send data to them.
+See `DEPLOY_BEFORE_SALESFORCE.md` for details.

 ## Step 1: Create External Service

 ### 1.1 Navigate to External Services